 Olympus E-300 versus Leica Digilux 3

-The Olympus Evolt E-300 and the Leica Digilux 3 are two digital cameras that were announced, respectively, in September 2004 and September 2006.
+The Olympus Evolt E-300 and the Leica Digilux 3 are two digital cameras that were revealed to the public, respectively, in September 2004 and September 2006.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a Four Thirds sensor.
 The Olympus has a resolution of 8 megapixel, whereas the Leica provides 7.4 MP.

-The side-by-side display below illustrates the physical size and weight of the Olympus E-300 and the Leica Digilux 3.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the E-300 – represents 100 percent across all the size and weight measures).
+The physical size and weight of the Olympus E-300 and the Leica Digilux 3 are illustrated in the side-by-side display below.
+Three consecutive perspectives from the front, the top, and the back are presented.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the E-300 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica Digilux 3 is somewhat larger (2 percent) than the Olympus E-300.
 However, the Digilux 3 is slightly lighter (3 percent) than the E-300.
-Cameras that are aimed at professionals or semi-pros tend to be a bit bulkier in order to give them the necessary environmental and shock resistance.
 In this context, it is worth noting that neither the E-300 nor the Digilux 3 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Four Thirds Lens Catalog.